oceanicsdotio/magic-the-gathering/README.md

 ## Purpose

 This is a reference implementation for a cross platform application using Expo, React Native, [MMKV](https://github.com/mrousavy/react-native-mmkv), and Storybook.
+It follows the [component-driven development](https://www.componentdriven.org/) philosophy.

 ## Quickstart